0xluckyg/lr-nft-viewer/README.md

-    │   ├── layout              # Components that define the layout of the app such as the navigation bar │   └── ui                  # Reusable components such as buttons and modals ├── connectors              # Contains web3-react InjectedConnector for using Metamask provider ├── constants               # Constant variables such as ChainIDs ├── hooks                   # Reusable hooks
+    │   ├── layout              # Components that define the layout of the app such as the navigation bar │   └── ui                  # Reusable components such as buttons and modals ├── connectors              # Contains web3-react InjectedConnector for using Metamask provider ├── constants               # Constant variables such as ChainIDs and style ├── hooks                   # Reusable hooks
     ├── providers               # Providers that wrap the whole or some parts of the application ├── pages                   # App directories